Josh Holmes (video game designer): 343 Industries

 Holmes joined 343 Industries in 2009 and was an executive producer on the Halo website Halo Waypoint and Halo: Reach.
 Holmes stated he was drawn to the challenge of working at 343 Industries because it was founded specifically to become the caretaker of the Halo series; only around 25 people worked there when he joined.
 Holmes said he and his team were "blown away" by the number of people accessing the Halo Waypoint.
 As part of the development of Halo: Reach, Holmes worked with previous Halo developer Bungie.
 One of Holmes' favorite aspects of Reach was the "melancholy feel you had that you were understanding the stakes of the challenge and things weren't necessarily going to end up all rosy".

 Holmes replaced Ryan Payton as creative director on Halo 4.
 Holmes said his job was to take the ideas Payton had developed and translate them into concrete development goals.
 Early on, Holmes recalled that the developers created a slice of the game that was almost an imitation of Bungie's work on Halo, and the team decided to move beyond that to try new things.

 Holmes described his design philosophy as making gameplay accessible to as many people as possible, including those who are new to established games such as Halo.
 Part of the redesign of Halo that Holmes initiated was the make the game faster-paced, making both Master Chief and his enemies move more quickly, and include much larger game spaces for characters to explore.
 Visual changes included rebuilding all the characters to optimize their performances.
 An aspect of Halo 4's design that was preserved was the presenting of challenges to players, but not forcing it upon them and making the game linear.
 Holmes worked on introducing enemy cues and unique behaviors gradually and individually so that players had to fight creatively and effectively.
 Single player mode was imagined to be a training ground for multiplayer, and for success there to lead to continued membership in the Halo fan community.
 The game also was built to have a deeper resonance for players who had played previous games or read the expanded universe materials.
 After four years of designing Halo 4 and playing the game for thousands of hours, Holmes stated he still loves the game, particularly due to the work on the story and the freedom players have to "play with the world and explore".

 After Halo 4, Holmes took a break to write out some ideas for the direction of the next game.
 Tim Longo took over creative director duties for Halo 5: Guardians, while Holmes served as a producer on the title.

 Midwinter Entertainment

 In November 2016, Holmes announced that he would be departing 343 Industries to pursue a career in indie game development.
-Holmes founded Midwinter Entertainment, which is developing its first game, the free-to-play Scavengers.
+Holmes founded Midwinter Entertainment, which was developing its first game, the free-to-play Scavengers; Midwinter was acquired by Behaviour Interactive, and Scavengers was shut down without a full release in 2022.